verbosus/urlreader/README.md

 ## Tests

 URLReader has a small test suite which spins a simple HTTP server in a separate process and runs against it.
 You can run it with the `tests.py` script in the main directory.
+The test suite is also [hooked up to Github’s actions](https://github.com/verbosus/urlreader/actions), so it runs whenever there’s a push on the repo.

 ## And that’s it